feduxorg-attic/middleman-geo_pattern/README.md

 ### Define color

-To configure a default color, use the `.default_color`-option.
+To configure a default color, use the `.color`-option.

 ```ruby
 activate :geo_pattern do |g|